axfreeman/capitalism-9.0/announcements.md

-# Capitalism 9.0 announcements 4/1/2018 5:20:12 PM
+# Capitalism 9.0 announcements 4/2/2018 9:47:56 AM

-## 4/1/2018 5:20:07 PM

-Prototype help windows (now using html)
+## 4/2/2018 9:48:03 AM

+Help panels now in place.
+Content to be developed in parallel with the user guide.
-New executable
+New executable (.exe file)

-## 3/24/2018 10:01:00 PM

-Fixed bug with Expanded Reproduction
-Fixed restart
-Watershed version
-Load, edit and save functional.
-Saved projects run
-Benchmark projects not yet re-tested fully
+Benchmark projects will be re-tested as the documentation proceeds
-User Guide is quite far behind, though still useful.
-New Executable.

 ## consolidated prior announcements